projectatomic/commissaire/doc/http.rst

 Class Handler
 `````````````
-A class handler is not much different than function handlers.
+A Class Handler is not much different than a Function Handler.
 Instead of
 defining a single function, a class is declared with methods that take three
 parameters: ``self``, ``message``, and ``bus``.
 If the method should not be
 considered a handler it must start with an underscore.

-One major difference between a class handler and function handler is that class
+One major difference between a Class Handler and Function Handler is that Class
-handlers are instantiated when they are loaded!
+Handlers are instantiated when they are loaded!

-When referencing a class handler as a controller, use the full package path
+When referencing a Class Handler as a controller, use the full package path
 to the class and the method.
 If the class is ``ClassHandlerExample``,
 the method is ``hello``, and it lives under ``commissaire_http.handlers``
 then the controller would be
 ``commissaire_http.handlers.ClassHandlerExample.hello``.

-The following example exposes ``hello`` in the same way as the above function
+The following example exposes ``hello`` in the same way as the Function
-handler.
+Handler example above.
 It then uses ``hello_world`` to do the heavy lifting.

 .. code-block:: python